Creating Insights Maintenance Plans with Ansible Playbook Integration

 3.1.
 Running Ansible Playbooks in Insights

-Having created a maintenance plan in Insights, you can run the plan as a playbook using the command line.
+After you create a maintenance plan in the Insights UI, run the plan as a playbook from the command line.

-At present, playbooks are available for most—but not all—rule vulnerabilities.
-Maintenance plans that include rules for which there is no playbook will show the Generate Playbook button grayed out.
+As of the current release, playbooks are available for most—but not all—rule vulnerabilities.
+Maintenance plans that include rules for which there is no playbook will show the Download Playbook button grayed out.
+For playbook integration, look for the blue Ansible icon next to the rule.

 3.1.1.
 Generate an Ansible Playbook from the Insights UI